1966 PGA Championship

 The 1966 PGA Championship was the 48th PGA Championship, played July 21–24 at the South Course of Firestone Country Club in Akron, Ohio.
 Al Geiberger won his only major championship, four strokes ahead of runner-up Dudley Wysong.

 Sam Snead, age 54, was co-leader and leader after the first two days, but shot 75 in the third round on Saturday.
 Geiberger carded a two-under 68 to lead by four strokes over Wysong, who shot a 66.
 Both shot two-over 72 on Sunday as both bogeyed the first two holes.
-The lead shrunk to two as Wysong birdied the third while Geiberger bogeyed the fourth, but then birdied the fifth and ninth holes to regain the four-stroke advantage.
+The lead shrank to two as Wysong birdied the third while Geiberger bogeyed the fourth, but then birdied the fifth and ninth holes to regain the four-stroke advantage.

 The 1966 championship was originally scheduled to be held at Columbine Country Club in Columbine Valley, Colorado, a suburb south of Denver.
 A flash flood of the adjacent South Platte River in June 1965 caused significant damage to the course and forced a postponement.
 Firestone was scheduled to host in 1967, so the venues swapped years.